MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/hyper-converged.md

         -   There are 2 types of RDMA protocols, note which type your RDMA adapter is (RoCEv2 or iWarp)

     -   VLAN ID to be used for the 2 network interfaces used by the management OS on the hyper-converged hosts.
 You should be able to obtain this from your network administrator.
--   **[Service Package KB3157663](https://support.microsoft.com/kb/3157663)**  This package has updates that are important to have the hyper-converged nodes, as well as any server managing a Windows Server 2016 Technical Preview hyper-converged deployment.
+-   **[Service Package KB3157663](https://support.microsoft.com/kb/3157663)**  This package has updates that are important to have the hyper-converged nodes, as well as any server managing a Windows Server 2016 hyper-converged deployment.

 ## <a name="BKMK_InstallOptions"></a>Nano or Full/Core Installation Options
-Hyper-converged deployments can be done using either Nano or Full/Core installations of Windows Server 2016 Technical Preview.
-Nano is a new install type for Windows Server 2016 Technical Preview, see [Getting Started with Nano Server](https://technet.microsoft.com/library/mt126167.aspx) for more information on the advantages of using Nano and deploying and managing Nano server.
+Hyper-converged deployments can be done using either Nano or Full/Core installations of Windows Server 2016.
+Nano is a new install type for Windows Server 2016, see [Getting Started with Nano Server](https://technet.microsoft.com/library/mt126167.aspx) for more information on the advantages of using Nano and deploying and managing Nano server.
 This guide focuses on deploying hyper-converged systems using Nano server and the "Deploy the operating system" section is a step-by-step method of deploying Nano server.
 However, the steps in the "Configure the Network" and "Configure Storage Spaces Direct" sections are identical whether you are using Nano or Full or Core installations.
 For full and core installations, instead of following the "Deploy the operating system" in this guide, you can deploy Windows Server 2012 Datacenter like you would any other Failover Cluster deployment.
 This includes joining them to an Active Directory domain and installing the Hyper-V role and Failover Cluster feature.
 Nano server installations require all management to be done remotely, except what can be done through the Nano Recovery Console.
 On Full and core installations you can use the remote management steps in this guide, or in some cases you can log into the servers and do the commands and management locally.
 >[!IMPORTANT]
->The Mellanox driver for Windows Server 2016 Technical Preview Technical Preview 5 has some extra configuration required when installing on a Full or Core install (not on Nano).
+>The Mellanox driver for Windows Server 2016 Technical Preview 5 has some extra configuration required when installing on a Full or Core install (not on Nano).
 See the section [Mellanox Driver Install for Full and Core Installations](#BKMK_S2D8).

 ## <a name="BKMK_S2D5"></a> Nano Server: Installing and configuring Hyper-Converged solution with Storage Spaces Direct

-This section includes instructions to install and configure the components of a Hyper-Converged system using the Windows Server 2016 Technical Preview with a Nano Server configuration of the operating system.
+This section includes instructions to install and configure the components of a Hyper-Converged system using the Windows Server 2016 with a Nano Server configuration of the operating system.
 The act of deploying a Hyper-Converged system can be divided into three high level phases:

 1. [Deploy the operating system](#BKMK_S2D5a)